-Start the engine and push the rear window defroster switch.
-The indicator light on the switch comes on.
-Press the switch again to turn the defroster off.
+To defrost the rear window glass and outside mirrors, start the engine and push the rear window defroster switch on.
+The rear window defroster indicator light on the switch comes on.
+Push the switch again to turn the defroster off.